Iowa State Cyclones: Equestrian

 Iowa State has an equestrian club team that competes in the Intercollegiate Horse Show Association with two different teams, Hunt (English) and Stock (western).

 They are coached by Rebecca Ness.

 Golf

 The Iowa State Golf Club first formed in 2009 and has competed in the National Collegiate Golf Club Association since 2013.
 They have reached the NCCGA National Championship three times since joining the association (Spring 2015, Fall 2015, and Spring 2016), and the NCCGA National Invitational Tournament once (Spring 2018).

 The club hosts home meets and practice at Veenker Memorial Golf Course on Iowa State's campus.

+Running

+Iowa State competes at the club level as part of NIRCA (National Intercollegiate Running Club Association).
+It joined in 2009 as part of the Great Plains region alongside schools like the University of Illinois, University of Wisconsin, University of Minnesota, University of Missouri, Northwestern University, among others.

+It first competed in the XC (Cross Country) National Championships in Ypsilanti Michigan at Eagle Crest Golf Course with the Men's team placing 14th overall.

+In the XC events Men run an 8K while Women run a 6K.

 Ice Hockey

 Iowa State Men's Hockey is technically a club sport but operates like a non-scholarship sport.
-ISU has played in the Division I Central States Collegiate Hockey League conference since 1979, which is part of the American Collegiate Hockey Association.
+ISU played in the Division I Central States Collegiate Hockey League conference from 1979 until the conference folded in 2024, at which point the team moved to Midwest College Hockey, both of which are part of the American Collegiate Hockey Association.
 They have been runner-up five times and won one ACHA national championship in 1992.

 The Iowa State women's hockey team competes in Division II of the ACHA and won the national championship in 2014.